-The external context is often developed using a PESTLE analysis, which focuses on what may impact the organisation from its wider environment.
-You may decide to use a PESTLE analysis to gather this information and then separate some of the key areas you have identified in a PESTLE analysis into opportunities or threats.
+For example, the external context is often developed using a PESTLE analysis, which focuses on anything that may impact the organisation from its wider environment.
+This tool encourages us to think in more detail about such external factors, either: political, economic; socio-cultural; technological; legal; or ecological.
+Combining both tools, you may decide to use a PESTLE analysis to help gather information on these areas, then categorise them as either future opportunities or threats.

 Having spent some time thinking through each of the four areas, you now need to draw some implications from your analysis: